moeakwak/beszel-oidc-self-registration/README.md

 # Beszel OIDC Self Registration

-A self-service portal that complements Beszel's built-in OIDC integration.
-It allows users to register with their OIDC credentials and automatically gain access to all available systems.
+A self-service portal that addresses issues with Beszel's PocketBase-based OIDC user creation.
+It provides a reliable way for users to register Beszel accounts using their organizational OIDC credentials.

 ## Motivation

-While Beszel supports OIDC authentication through environment variables, the built-in integration has some limitations:
-- Users created via OIDC don't have their email addresses set
-- New users don't automatically get access to existing systems
-- No control over the default user role
+Beszel, which is built on PocketBase, has some limitations with its OIDC user creation:
+- The built-in OIDC authentication in PocketBase may have stability issues
+- Manual user creation and OIDC linking can be cumbersome
+- Organizations need a reliable self-service solution

-This project addresses these limitations by providing:
+This project provides:
+- A stable and reliable OIDC user registration process
-- Proper user creation with email addresses from OIDC claims
+- Proper user creation through Beszel's PocketBase API
-- Automatic synchronization of system access permissions
+- Automatic OIDC account linking after user creation
 - Configurable default role (read-only/user) for new registrations

 ## Use Case

 This portal is ideal for organizations that:
-- Use OIDC (e.g., Keycloak, Auth0) for authentication
+- Use Beszel with OIDC authentication
+- Need a reliable self-service registration process
-- Want to allow self-service registration for Beszel
+- Want to ensure proper user creation and OIDC linking
-- Prefer to give all users read-only access by default
+- Prefer to give new users a read-only default role
-- Want new users to automatically see all available systems

 ## Features

 - Seamless OIDC authentication integration
+- Proper user creation via PocketBase API
-- Self-service account creation with proper email mapping
+- Automatic OIDC account linking
-- Automatic system access synchronization for all available systems
-- Configurable role-based access control (regular user/read-only)
+- Configurable role-based access control
-- Modern, responsive UI with dark mode support

-## Prerequisites
+## How to use

-- Node.js 18+
-- A running Beszel instance
-- An OIDC provider (e.g., Keycloak, Auth0, etc.)
-- A Beszel superuser account

 ## Environment Variables